alkathirikhalid/dev-setup-mac-scripts/README.md

 ### Final Notes

 - Feel free to modify the `Brewfile` to suit your personal or project-specific needs before running the setup.
-- If you prefer only generating the software report without reinstalling or configuring anything, you can simply run the `report.sh` script.
+- If you prefer only generating the software report without reinstalling or configuring anything, you can simply run the `report` script.

 ---